NCAR/rda-prepbufr-decode/README.md

 Quality Control Events Stack:
 ================================================================================

--The first value of a variable in the column is the one used for reanalysis processing (QC'd obs value), if the variable is not rejected.
+-The first value of a variable in the column is the one used for data assimilation processing (QC'd obs value), if the variable is not rejected.

 -The following values of the same variable (e.g. the second Q value to show up in the column) have one less layer of QC processing.